Da Xue (大雪) Solar Term – Diet and General Wellness Guidelines

 li dong

-We are into the Li Dong (立冬) solar term (节气) starting from the 7 Nov to 21 Nov 2024.
+We are into the Li Dong (立冬) solar term (节气) starting from 7 to 21 November 2025.
 Li Dong is the 19th solar term out of the entire 24.

 I remember when I was little, my mom would tell us that today is 补冬 so we must eat/drink some herbal stuff/soup.
 Many people believe that when they consume tonic on this day, they will not need to take any tonic for the rest of the year.